How to Make Pasta Salad

 - Fresh or well-drained canned fruit, such as pineapple or mandarin oranges (keep in mind that most fruits are naturally juicy, so you can use less dressing in your pasta salad)

-- Achieve concentrated flavor accents with marinated sun-dried tomatoes, pesto or olive tapenade.
+- Add concentrated flavor accents with marinated sun-dried tomatoes, pesto or olive tapenade.

 - Get crunchy with nuts, seeds and chow mein noodles.

 - For sweet and tart accents, look to fruits (dried fruits offer concentrated flavor, as well).

 - Lean on everyday condiments like onions, herbs, spices and mustard.